-Button Description 🔯 Preview Preview the data of the materialized view.
-Explain Show the Query Plan of the materialized view. 🗄 View Builder Build the materialized view visually.
+Button Description Rreview Preview the data of the materialized view.
+Explain Show the Query Plan of the materialized view.
+View Builder Build the materialized view visually.
 It allows you to create and edit materialized views without knowledge of SQL.
 See SQL Builder for details.
+Beautify SQL Format the codes with the Beautify SQL settings in Editor.